SymfonyCasts/api-platform/sfcasts/json-ld.md

 instantly know if two different JSON structures are in fact *both* describing a cheese listing... or if they just *look* similar and are actually describing different things.
-And second, we can look at the definition of this type to learn more about it: what properties it has an even the type of each property.
+And second, we can look at the definition of this type to learn more about it: what properties it has and even the type of each property.

 Heck, this is nothing new!
 We do this *all* the time in PHP!
 When we create a *class* instead of just an array, we are giving our data a "type".
 It allows us to know